leonfullxr/leonfullxr/README.md

 # Hi 😄

-🧘 Completed over 500h of meditation after discovering memory leaks.
+🧘 Completed over 500h of meditation after discovering memory leaks.<br>
 :mortar_board: Studying Computer Engineering abroad at [AGH University of Krakow](https://www.agh.edu.pl/) (4º Year)<br>
 🏢 Working at [@wazuh](https://github.com/wazuh) as a **Security Engineer**<br>
 :seedling: I’m currently **learning AI**, mainly teaching computers to do what I’m too lazy to and focused on **Deep Learning and Cybersecurity**<br>